dcf21/ephemeris-compute-de430/README.md

 ### Docker container

 A `Dockerfile` is provided to build `ephemerisCompute`.
-A `docker compose` script is provided to build a selection of example starcharts:
+A `docker-compose` script is provided to build the software and display a single demo ephemeris:

 ```
 docker compose build
 docker compose run ephemeris-compute-de430
 ```

-This produces a single demo ephemeris.
 To make other ephemerides, open a shell within the Docker container as follows:

 ```
 docker run -it ephemeris-compute-de430:v6 /bin/bash